nsaikiran/impression/_posts/2016-12-25-How-did-I-setup-this-blog.md

 For more information refer [Project Page URL Structure][Project Page URL Structure].
 <!--You can check your site locally with `jekyll serve`.-->

-## Setup Custom domain
+## Setup custom domain

 Bought a domain name under recently released  top-level domain `.blog`.
 Steps:
 * [Configuring a GoDaddy domain name with GitHub pages][Configuring a GoDaddy domain name with GitHub pages].
 * If you used `site.github.url` in link generation, you no need to do anything.
 * If you used `url` and `baseurl` in link generation, set`url` to the custom domain, in my case `http://saikiran.blog` and unset `baseurl`

 You have your site up and running.
 Now you can maintain the source code of your site like any other project codebase.